Julia Glenn

 Julie Leven

-Violinist Julie Leven (she, her, hers) is the Founder and Artistic/Executive Director Emeritus of Shelter Music Boston.
-Julie created Shelter Music Boston in 2010 as a social service organization able to provide an immediate positive impact with classical music performances of the highest artistic standards in homeless shelters and substance misuse recovery centers.
-She received certification from the Arts Connect International Cultural Equity Curriculum in 2020, was a fellow in the 2021 and 2019 Upswell Changemakers Conferences, and received the 2014 Boston Neighborhood Fellow Award (Boston’s mini MacArthur Award).
-She is a member of the Handel + Haydn Society Orchestra and the Boston Pops Esplanade Orchestra.
-International festival appearances as a violinist include the BBC Proms in London, Casals Festival in Puerto Rico, Edinburgh Festival, Haydn Festival in Eisenstadt Austria, Krakow/Warsaw Beethoven Festival, and in the US: Aston Magna Festival, Cactus Pear Music Festival, Colorado Music Festival, and the Tanglewood Music Center.
-Ms. Leven has performed throughout the US, Japan, and Korea as a member of the Boston Pops Esplanade Orchestra.
-She has been a member of the Jerusalem Symphony, and the Aarhus Symfoniorkester in Denmark.
-She can be heard as a soloist on the Boston Baroque recordings of Handel Opus 6 Concerti Grossi and the Grammy nominated performance of the Monteverdi Vespers.
-Ms. Leven is a graduate of the BU School of Management Institute for Nonprofit Management and Leadership, and Oberlin College and Oberlin Conservatory, with degrees in English and Violin Performance.
+Violinist and arts activist Julie Leven (she, her, hers) is the Founder and Artistic/Executive Director Emeritus of Shelter Music Boston.
+Since 2010 this social service organization has presented chamber music concerts of the highest artistic standards, with repertoire spanning from Hildegard von Bingen to works written in 2025, in Greater Boston homeless shelters and substance misuse recovery centers.
+Julie is a member of the Handel + Haydn Society Orchestra and the Boston Pops Esplanade Orchestra.
+With the Boston Pops she has performed throughout the US, Japan, and Korea.
+International festival appearances include the BBC Proms in London, Casals Festival in Puerto Rico, Edinburgh Festival, Haydn Festival in Eisenstadt Austria, Krakow/Warsaw Beethoven Festival, Spoleto Festival, and in the US: Aston Magna Festival, Cactus Pear Music Festival, Colorado Music Festival, Scrag Mountain Music, and the Tanglewood Music Center.
+She is a former member of both the Jerusalem Symphony and the Aarhus Symfoniorkester in Denmark.
+Solo performances can be heard on the Boston Baroque recordings of Handel Opus 6 Concerti Grossi and the Grammy nominated performance of the Monteverdi Vespers.
+Ms. Leven is a graduate of the BU School of Management Institute for Nonprofit Management and Leadership, and Oberlin College and Oberlin Conservatory (Pi Kappa Lambda), with degrees in English and Violin Performance.

 Catherine Liddell